Is this stock is Attractive? Nutrien Ltd. (NTR)

-Nutrien Ltd. (NTR) observed an average volume with 1.17M shares and exchanged 1022243 shares on hands in most recent trading session.
-The stock acknowledged active focus on shares in the Friday trading session.
-NTR disclosed a change of 0.89% and its listed share value at $48.74 in the recent trade transaction.
+Nutrien Ltd. (NTR) exchanged 954825 shares on hands in most recent trading session and observed an average volume with 1.15M shares.
+The stock acknowledged active focus on shares in the Thursday trading session.
+NTR disclosed a change of 0.49% and its listed share value at $48.91 in the recent trade transaction.
 This company belong to Canada Country and part of Basic Materials sector.
-It has a market capitalization of $27.92B.
+It has a market capitalization of $28.02B.
 Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

+A Simple moving average is one of the most flexible as well as most-commonly used technical analysis indicators.
+It is highly popular among traders, mostly because of its simplicity.
+It works best in a trending environment.
+Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is an upside from its 20 days moving average with 3.20% and trading from 50 days moving average with 1.60%.
+The stock price is performing along declining drift from its 200 days moving average with -3.53%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
+The charting software plots the moving average as a line directly into the price chart.

+Currently Relative Strength Index (RSI-14) reading of stock is 60.29.
+RSI reading varies between 0 and 100.
+Speed and change of stock price movement is measured by the RSI momentum oscillator.
+J. Welles Wilder developed Relative Strength Index (RSI) that is used most commonly as momentum indicator.
+Commonly when RSI goes below 30 then stock is overload and stock is overbought when it goes above 70.
+30 to 70 are considered a normal reading of a stock.
+General trend, finding deviations and failure swings can be detected by using RSI.

 PERFORMANCE REVIEW: